kpasad/Behaviour-cloning/README.md

 * The shallow feed forward layers will learn the discriminating features using that are relevant taking into account the time dependency.

 Files in the project
-model.py       :containing the script to create and train the model join_tracks.py : Script to selective combine diffrent tracks. drive.py : Created and provided by udacity for driving the car in autonomous mode model.h5 containing a trained convolution neural network writeup_report.md or writeup_report.pdf summarizing the results
+train_drive_data.py:script to create and train the model based on data collected from simulated driving only. train_aug_data.py  :script to create and train the model based on data collected from simulated driving as well as augmented data. join_tracks.py : Script to selective combine data from diffrent drives. drive.py : Created and provided by udacity for driving the car in autonomous mode model.h5 containing a trained convolution neural network writeup_report.md or writeup_report.pdf summarizing the results